 - 1. (5.3) Consider algorithm Mapping (see slides).
 Is it possible that the set S will become empty at the end of the algorithm?
 Show an example, or prove that it cannot happen. - 2.
 (5.8) In algorithm Knapsack, we first checked whether the ith item is unnecessary (by checking P[i-1,j]).
 If there is a solution with the i-1 items, we take this solution.
-We can also make the opposite choice, which is to take the solution with the ith item if it exists (i.e., check $P[i,j-k_i]$ first).
+We can also make the opposite choice, which is to take the solution with the ith item if it exists (i.e., check $P[i, j k_i]$ first).
 Which version do you think will have a better performance?
 Redraw Fig. 5.11 (see slides) to reflect this choice. - 3.
-(5.11) Suppose that there are two different (maybe proposed) skylines: One is projected on a screen with a blue color, and the other is superimposed on the first one with a red color.
-Design an efficient algorithm to compute the shape that will be colored purple.
-In other words, compute the intersection of two skylines.
-Please present your algorithm in suitable pseudo code. - 4.
-(5.17) The Knapsack Problem that we discussed in class is defined as follows: Given a set S of n items, where the ith item has an integer size S[i], and an integer K, find a subset of the items whose sizes sum to exactly K or determine that no such subset exists. - We have described in class an algorithm to solve the problem.
+(5.17) The Knapsack Problem that we discussed in class is defined as follows: Given a set S of n items, where the ith item has an integer size S[i], and an integer K, find a subset of the items whose sizes sum to exactly K or determine that no such subset exists.

+We have described in class an algorithm to solve the problem.
 Modify the algorithm to solve a variation of the knapsack problem where each item has an unlimited supply.
-In your algorithm, please change the type of P[i,k]. belong into integer and use it to record the number of copies of item i needed. - 5.
-(5.20) Let x_1, x_2, \ldots, x_n be a set of integers, and let $S = \sum{i=1}^n x_i$.
+In your algorithm, please change the type of P[i, k].belong into integer and use it to record the number of copies of item i needed.

+- 4. (5.20) Let x_1, x_2, \ldots, x_n be a set of integers, and let $S = \sum{i=1}^n x_i$.
 Design an algorithm to partition the set into two subsets of equal sum, or determine that it is impossible to do so.
-The algorithm should run in time O(nS).
+The algorithm should run in time O(nS). - 5.
+(5.22) In the towers of Hanoi puzzle, there are three pegs A, B, and C, with n (generalizing the original eight) disks of different sizes stacked in decreasing order on peg A. The objective is to transfer all the disks on peg A to peg B, moving one disk at a time (from one peg to one of the other two) and never having a larger disk stacked upon a smaller one.